Imesh-Isuranga/CountFacesApi/README.md

 - URL: /api/v1/facedetect/get
 - HTTP Method: POST
 - Request Parameter: image (multipart file)
-- Response: The API will return a message indicating the number of - faces detected in the image.
+- Response: The API will return a message indicating the number of - faces detected in the image

 ### Upload an image for face detection (via image URL)
 - URL: /api/v1/facedetect/get
 - HTTP Method: GET
 - Request Parameter: imagePath (image URL)
-- Response: The API will return a message indicating the number of - faces detected in the image.
+- Response: The API will return a message indicating the number of - faces detected in the image

 Eg:-http://localhost:8080/api/v1/facedetect/get?imagePath={imagepath}